John Langford Pritchard: Biography

-Charles Edward, or the last of the Stuarts, adapted from the French by a son of Flora Macdonald, was given for the first time on 21 April 1829, with Pritchard as Charles Edward.
-In 1830-1 Pritchard went with Murray to the Adelphi Theatre (Edinburgh), where he appeared on 6 July 1831 as Abdar Khan in Mazeppa.
+Charles Edward, or the last of the Stuarts, adapted from the French by a son of Flora Macdonald, was given for the first time on 21 April 1829, with Pritchard as the title character.
+In 1830 through 1831, Pritchard went with Murray to the Adelphi Theatre (Edinburgh), where he appeared on 6 July 1831 as Abdar Khan in Mazeppa.
 In the Renegade by Maturin, Pritchard was Guiscard, and on 16 April 1832, in a week at Holyrood, was the first Wemyss of Logie.
 He was also seen as Joseph Surface.
-Pritchard appeared a few times at the Adelphi in the summer season, and then quitted Edinburgh.
+Pritchard appeared a few times at the Adelphi in the summer season, and then left Edinburgh.
 During his stay, he won very favourable recognition, artistic and social.
 He took a prominent part in establishing the Edinburgh Theatrical Fund (becoming the Honorary Secretary), and was a steward at the Fund dinner on 23 February 1827 when Walter Scott announced himself to be the author of Waverley.
 During his vacations he had played in Glasgow, Perth, Aberdeen, and other leading Scottish towns.

-On 5 October 1833 Pritchard made his first appearance in Dublin, playing Bassanio, and Petruchio; Wellborn to the Sir Giles Overreach of Charles Kean followed on the 7th.
+On 5 October 1833 Pritchard made his first appearance in Dublin, playing Bassanio, and Petruchio; Wellborn to the Sir Giles Overreach of Charles Kean followed on October 7.
 In Ireland, where he was hospitably entertained, he also played Jeremy Diddler.
 Mark Antony, and Meg Merrilies.
 His first appearance in London was made on 16 November 1835 at Covent Garden as Alonzo in Pizarro.
-He played Macduff, and was popular as Lindsay, an original part in Fitzball's 'Inheritance.'
+He played Macduff, and was popular as Lindsay, an original part in Fitzball's Inheritance.
 During William Macready's tenure of Covent Garden in 1838 he acted as his stage manager.
 During this time he reappeared as Don Pedro in the Wonder by Susanna Centlivre, Macready himself playing Don Felix, which was held to be Pritchard's great part.
-He took a secondary part in the performance of the 'Lady of Lyons,' and was the original Felton in Sheridan Knowles's Woman's Wit.
+He took a secondary part in the performance of The Lady of Lyons, and was the original Felton in Sheridan Knowles's Woman's Wit.
 Macready, with some apparent reason, was charged with keeping him back.